memgraph/docs/docs/under-the-hood/graph-algorithms.md

 ```

 The above query will find all paths of length up to 10 between nodes `a` and `b`.
-The edge type and maximum path length are used in the same way like in variable
+The edge type and maximum path length are used in the same way as in variable
 length expansion.

 To find only the shortest path, simply append `LIMIT 1` to the `RETURN` clause.